-I trained as a moral and political philosopher, and in that guise I have published a number of articles and a book, Living Without Domination.
-My more recent work is in the philosophy of autobiography, which I understand as a way of connecting questions about the good, selfhood, narrative, self-knowledge, the first person, life in time, experience, and the uses of literary form.
-I am particularly interested in the lives and autobiographies of ascetics—soldiers, monks, hermits, solo travellers—as ways of addressing these questions.
-As part of this work I have published articles in journals including Inquiry, Ratio, Res Publica, and The Journal of Applied Philosophy, and in the Blackwell Companion to John Stuart Mill.
+My current work is philosophy of and through autobiography, and as part of it I have published articles in journals including Inquiry, Ratio, Res Publica, and The Journal of Applied Philosophy, and in the Blackwell Companion to John Stuart Mill.
 I am currently writing a book about autobiography, narrative, and self-realization, under the working title Good Lives.

 PhD Supervision Interests

 The philosophy of autobiography.
 Value theory.
 The self.
-The ethics of war.
+The philosophy of war.
 The philosophy of David Hume.
 The philosophy of John Stuart Mill.
 Literary form in philosophy.

 Ethical decision making: eight perspectives on workplace dilemmas

 Clark, S. 10/06/2015 In: Journal of Applied Philosophy.
 13 p.

 Clark, S. 19/09/2013 In: Hume Studies.
 39, 1, p.
 61-76.
 16 p.

 Under the mountain: basic training, individuality, & comradeship

 Clark, S. 02/2013 In: Res Publica.
 19, 1, p.
 67-79.
 13 p.

 Clark, S. 09/2012 In: Ratio.
 25, 3, p.
 260-276.
 17 p.